 If your only intention is to improve privacy, you now have a close-boarded fence, and it’s time to put the kettle on for a well-deserved brew.
 However, you can take the opportunity to add some additional features:

 - Capping rails sit over feather edge boards, providing a neat finish and deflecting rainwater away from the joins.

 - Fence post caps lend a more stylish flourish to chunky posts

 - Painting exposed surfaces in a pale grey or green add character and helps tie a fence into its surroundings (if other boundaries have hedging or sheds along with them, for instance).

 If you’ve shaved your boards accurately and stepped any slopes consistently, you should now know how to build a close board fence and install it effectively.

 How to Build a Close Board Fence – Final Thoughts

-Close board fence building is a labour-intensive job, but if you do it right, you shouldn’t need to do it again for a very long time.
+Close board fence building is labour-intensive, but if you do it right, you shouldn’t need to do it again for many years.

 A close boarded fence is a worthwhile addition to any outside space for keeping pets in, prying eyes out, and privacy levels up.
-It’ll also improve your home’s desirability if you’re planning to sell it.
+It’ll also improve your home’s desirability if you plan to sell it.

 Pro Tip: If you want to visualise each stage of the process above, watch this YouTube tutorial on how to build a close board fence